sosy-lab/benchexec/doc/INSTALL.md

-To execute benchmarks and reliably measure and limit their resource consumption, BenchExec requires that the user which executes the benchmarks can create and modify cgroups.
+To execute benchmarks and reliably measure and limit their resource consumption, BenchExec requires that the user which executes the benchmarks can create and modify cgroups (see below for how to allow this).

+For container mode of BenchExec (available since BenchExec 1.9, default starting with BenchExec 2.0), a relatively recent kernel is needed.
+Please see [container mode](container.md) for the system requirements.

-Any Linux kernel version of the last years is acceptable, though there have been performance improvements for the memory controller in version 3.3, and cgroups in general are still getting improved, thus, using a recent kernel is a good idea.
+Without container mode, any Linux kernel version of the last several years is acceptable, though there have been performance improvements for the memory controller in version 3.3, and cgroups in general are still getting improved, thus, using a recent kernel is also a good idea.

 ### Warning for Users of Linux Kernel up to 3.13 (e.g., Ubuntu 14.04)